Meet Jane

 It was a gathering place for local parents (right across from Selborne Primary School), expats, and travellers worldwide, mostly European tourists.
 I remember being fascinated whenever an expat customer briefly described their origins.
 I knew I wanted to visit those places someday but didn’t know how then.

-Now, I’m a self-proclaimed “third culture kid,” hence, it’s a little tricky for me to answer the question, “Where in Africa are you from?” now that I live outside Africa.
+Now, I’m a self-proclaimed “third culture kid,”; hence, it’s a little tricky for me to answer the question, “Where in Africa are you from?” now that I live outside Africa.
 So often, you will find me introducing myself as either Zambian or South African, as I consider both countries home.

 But to be honest, though, I feel a sense of belonging towards South Africa, as I’ve had a few encounters where some Zambians would tell me I don’t look, speak, or behave like a Zambian, whatever that means.